misksawalha/MUI_website/README.md

-# Nexo
+# React MUI
-This project is a movie website that displays a list of movies, TV shows, and personal TV shows.
-It uses an API to retrieve the data and is built using React, Bootstrap, and Node.js.
+This readme file provides an overview and instructions for the GUI built using React and MUI (Material-UI) library.
+The GUI aims to resemble the look and feel of Facebook.
+Below, you will find information on how to set up the project, run it locally, and make customizations.

 ## Getting Started
 To run this project, you will need to have Node.js installed on your machine.
 Once you have Node.js installed, you can follow these steps: